 You’ll get answers to all those burning questions you might be afraid to ask in this article, like ‘What does a boiler flue do?‘, ‘What installation restrictions are there?‘ and ‘Will I need an engineer?‘

-Boiler Flue Regulations are put in place for health and safety reasons, and you’ll need to know why.
+Boiler Flue Regulations are put in place for health and safety reasons.
 They’re more than just a black duct sticking out of your house – they also keep us safe from harmful gases.

 Read on to find out how boiler flue regulations keep your central heating system efficient and safe – it doesn’t have to be complicated!